 Look on the station’s website or social media to get the contact details you need, or alternatively just give them a call and ask for the producer’s info (they may or may not give it to you - but it's worth a try!).

-Some stations will only accept submissions from certain sources or in a specific formats, so do some research to make sure you're doing things the right way before sending anything.
+Some stations will only accept submissions from certain sources or in a specific format, so do some research to make sure you're doing things the right way before sending anything.

 For example, BBC Introducing requires you to make an artist profile before you upload your tracks to their system.
-You can get started submitting music to BBC Introducing via the Introducing Uploader.
+You can get started on how to submit music to BBC Introducing here!

 Know how to submit your music